trickstercache/trickster/GOVERNANCE.md

 ## Changes in Project Governance

-Changes in project governance (GOVERNANCE.md) could be initiated by opening a GitHub PR.
+Changes in project governance (GOVERNANCE.md) should be initiated by opening a GitHub PR.
 The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
 The PR should be kept open for no less than 4 weeks.
 The PR can only be merged following the same voting process as in `Changes in Project Lead`.